w3c/securityig/administration/how-to-review.md

 Usually a proposal is reviewed by just one or two Security IG members.
 This is more common when a proposed spec is very long, highly technical, or one of the reviewers is new to the process.

-Security IG keeps track of which reviewer(s) are reviewing which spec by using the "assigned to" field on each privacy-request issue.
+Security IG keeps track of which reviewer(s) are reviewing which spec by using the "assigned to" field on each security-request issue.
 [Review #71](https://github.com/w3c/security-request/issues/71), for example, was reviewed by one reviewer.

-@@TODO: Security IG communication for security reviews is mostly done over Slack.
+Security IG communication for security reviews is mostly done over Slack.
-@@TODO: If you would like to participate in reviews, but are not yet on the Security IG Slack workspace, please contact a Security IG chair.
+If you would like to participate in reviews, join in the [W3C Community Slack workspace](https://www.w3.org/wiki/Slack), you will find us in the [#sing](https://w3ccommunity.slack.com/archives/C083DKWSAJX) channel.

 ### <a id="reviewing-a-spec" />2.
 Conducting the Review
-Once you've been assigned a privacy review, you can find the proposed spec to review in the text of the privacy-review issue.
+Once you've been assigned a security review, you can find the proposed spec to review in the text of the security-review issue.
 For example, [Review #71](https://github.com/w3c/security-request/issues/71) is a request from the [Devices and Sensors Working Group](https://www.w3.org/groups/wg/das/)), requesting a review of the [Vibration API](https://w3c.github.io/vibration/) proposal, the URL of which is https://w3c.github.io/vibration/.